We are always within reach:

 Ordinances are municipality-specific laws.
 Although they can be similar across municipalities, ordinances and the penalties for their violation vary from city to city.
 Ordinance violations can be charged as criminal or civil offenses, depending on the type of offense and whether the individual charged is a repeat offender.

 In many cases, ordinance violations are fairly minor offenses, like parking where parking is prohibited or violating a local noise ordinance.
 But sometimes, they are for more serious offenses, like shoplifting.
-If you are charged with an ordinance violation, work with an experienced Appleton criminal defense lawyer to defend your case.
+If you are charged with an ordinance violation, work with an experienced criminal defense lawyer to defend your case.

 Examples Of Ordinance Violations